 This Specific Plan has been prepared within the goals and performance framework of the General Plan and is consistent with the General Plan as mandated by Section 65454 of the California Government Code.
 Any future actions requiring ministerial or discretionary approval within the Specific Plan area must be consistent with the Specific Plan.
-Actions deemed to be consistent with the Specific Plan.
+Actions deemed to be consistent with the Specific Plan will be deemed to be consistent with the City General Plan.